24. Provisions, Contingent liabilities and Capital Commitments

 There is no non-compliance of provisions regarding the number of layers prescribed under clause (87) of section 2 of the Act read with Companies(Restriction on number of Layers) Rules, 2017.

-(J) The company has not advanced or loaned or Invested funds to any other person(s) or entity (Is), Including foreign entitles (intermediaries), withthe understanding that the intermediary shall;
+(j) The company has not advanced or loaned or invested funds to any other person(s) or entity (is), including foreign entities (intermediaries), with theunderstanding that the intermediary shall;

 (l) Undisclosed income

-(m) Details pf Crypty Currency pr Virtual Currency
+(m) Details of Crypto Currency or Virtual Currency

 (n) Compliance with approved Scheme(s) of Arrangements